-Elmar B. Galacio
+Elmar B. Galacio, CFE

 - Litigation, Arbitration, and Alternative Dispute Resolution

-- Labor and Employment
+- Labor & Employment

-Mr. Galacio’s extensive experience as an ADR practitioner includes being Chairman of arbitral tribunal and counsel in mostly commercial and construction arbitration cases spanning 15 years.
-Among other trainings, he has qualified for and attended the International Chamber of Commerce (ICC) Arbitration Masterclass, the Advanced Commercial Arbitration and Accreditation Course, and the Harvard Law School Program on Negotiation Masterclass in Cambridge, Massachusetts.
+Mr. Galacio’s extensive experience as an ADR practitioner includes being Chairman of arbitral tribunal and counsel in mostly commercial and construction arbitration cases spanning over 15 years.
+Aside from his admission to membership in the Paris-based International Chamber of Commerce (ICC) Institute of World Business Law, he has also qualified for and completed the ICC Arbitration Masterclass, the Advanced Commercial Arbitration and Accreditation Course, and the Harvard Law School Program on Negotiation Masterclass.